Systematic bias in LISA ringdown analysis due to waveform inaccuracy: A mode-dependent exponential tapering in the frequency domain

 As a corollary, we can also obtain the frequency fall-off when $W(t)$ is discontinuous in its $p$-th derivative at $t=t_0$.
 The Fourier transform $W^{(p)}(f)$, without loss of generality, will contain a term

 where $g(t)$ is $C^{\infty}$ and has compact support.
 Upon integrating by parts, we have that

 which is also equivalent to Taylor expanding $g(t)$.
 Given that $W(f) =W^{(p)}(f)/(i 2\pi f)^p $, to leading order for the frequency fall-off, we simply have that $|W(f)| \sim 1/f^{p+1}$.
-For the commonly used Heaviside window for ringdown analysis, this means that the spectral leakage fall-off is only $1/f$.
+For the commonly used Heaviside window\footnote{Note that although the Heaviside window doesn't vanish for $t \rightarrow \infty$, the result still applies because $h(t) W(t)$ is compact throughout the domain, with $h(t)$ being the GW strain.} for ringdown analysis, this means that the spectral leakage fall-off is only $1/f$.
 Instead, we use a frequency domain ringdown model obtained from mirroring~\cite{Flanagan:1997kp,Berti:2005ys} at $t=t_0$.
 Although mirroring is not identical to a window function multiplying the damped sinusoid, due to the mirrored waveform being $C^0$ at $t=t_0$, it mimics the use of a $C^0$ window, and thus leads to a $1/f^2$ fall-off (cf. Eq.~\eqref{eq:ringdownModelFreqDomain}).
 Note, however, that $\Lambda^{\times}_{\ell m n}$ scales as $1/f^3$ instead of $1/f^2$ as is the case for $\Lambda^{+}_{\ell m n}$.
 This is due to the fact that $\Lambda^{\times}_{\ell m n}$ is an anti-symmetric combination which makes the leading $1/f^2$ term cancel out, leaving the next-to-leading $1/f^3$ scaling.

 A major caveat of using the phenomenological tapering is that one cannot simply construct a time-domain window $W^{(\ell mn)}(t)$ for each mode.
 This is because \( W^{(\ell m n)}(t) \) would also convolve with modes \( (\ell', m', n') \neq (\ell, m, n) \), which are not included in our phenomenologically tapered frequency-domain model.
 However, we checked that results obtained with our phenomenologically tapered frequency-domain model agree well with a pure time-domain analysis.